Building an Emergency Fund is part of a financial planning series called How to Make a Budget – Easy Steps for Beginners.

 Gail Vaz-Oxlade, author of Debt-Free Forever and host of Til Debt Do Us Part, says saving up six months’ worth of essential expenses in an emergency fund is a key component of any sound financial plan (source).
 And she is no fan of people taking “The Easy Way Out” by tapping a line of credit for emergencies.

 “Bah!
 How is going into debt on a line of credit during an emergency a sensible solution?
 It’s not.
 It’s the excuse people use for not saving!
 Plain and simple, it’s the lazy man’s solution.
 And it’s expensive, soul stealing and bad planning (or would that be ‘no planning?’).”

 There is no ‘one size fits all’ solution to building an emergency fund.
 Personally, I’m a huge fan of sleeping at night and keeping a sizable safety stash on hand for a bad day.
 Being prepared for the bad stuff makes me feel pretty darn good.

-Step Three: Open a dedicated savings account.
+Step Two: Open a dedicated savings account.